KTStephano/peaches-bot.docs/docs.markdown

 .System | Whether the user is an Official Discord System user (part of the urgent message system) .Flags | The flags on a user's account

+### context.Channel

+**May be nil if a channel was not involved in triggering the code**

+.ID | The ID of the channel
+.GuildID | The ID of the guild
+.Name | The name of the channel
+.Topic | The topic of the channel
+.IsThread | True if channel represents an individual thread .IsForum | True if channel represents a Forum channel .Type | The type of the channel
+.LastMessageID | The ID of the last message sent in the channel (may be invalid) .LastPinTimestamp | he timestamp of the last pinned message in the channel (nil if no pinned messages) .MessageCount | An approximate count of messages in a thread, stops counting at 50 .MemberCount | An approximate count of users in a thread, stops counting at 50 .NSFW | Whether the channel is marked as NSFW
+.Icon | Icon of the group DM channel
+.Position | The position of the channel, used for sorting in client .Bitrate | The bitrate of the channel, if it is a voice channel .PermissionOverwrites | A list of permission overwrites present for the channel .UserLimit | The user limit of the voice channel .ParentID | The ID of the parent channel .RateLimitPerUser | Amount of seconds a user has to wait before sending another message or creating another thread (0-21600) .OwnerID | ID of the creator of the group DM or thread .ApplicationID | ApplicationID of the DM creator Zeroed if guild channel or not a bot user .ThreadMetadata | Thread-specific fields not needed by other channels .Flags | Channel flags
+.AvailableTags | The set of tags that can be used in a forum channel .AppliedTags | The IDs of the set of tags that have been applied to a thread in a forum channel .DefaultReactionEmoji | Emoji to use as the default reaction to a forum post .DefaultThreadRateLimitPerUser | The initial RateLimitPerUser to set on newly created threads in a channel .DefaultSortOrder | The default sort order type used to order posts in forum channels .DefaultForumLayout | The default forum layout view used to display posts in forum channels

 ### context.Message

 **May be nil if a message did not trigger the code**